flow-typed/flow-typed/docs/usage.md

-# Importing Type Definitions
+# Importing type definitions

-This guide assumes you've followed the installation steps in the [Quick start guide](quickstart.md), and that you've installed the the definitions for your project's dependencies.
+This guide assumes you've followed the installation steps in the [quick start guide](quickstart.md), and that you've installed the the definitions for your project's dependencies.

-## Existing Definitions
+## Existing definitions

-> Using the `/flow-typed` directory for `libdefs` is a convention that enables Flow to JustWork™ out of the box and encourages consistency across projects that use Flow, but it is also possible to explicitly configure Flow to look elsewhere for `libdefs` using the `[libs]` section of your `.flowconfig`.[ [1] ](https://flow.org/en/docs/libdefs/)_
+> Using the `/flow-typed` directory for `libdefs` is a convention that enables Flow to JustWork™ out of the box and encourages consistency across projects that use Flow, but it is also possible to explicitly configure Flow to look elsewhere for `libdefs` using the `[libs]` section of your `.flowconfig`.[[1]](https://flow.org/en/docs/libdefs/)

 Once you've installed the definitions (via `flow-typed install`), you can start using them right away.
 For instance, if you're using `underscore` methods, simply import the underscore library: